 - When you’ve written your essay, log in to the MIT Essay Evaluation Site and submit your essay by the due date and time.

 We expect that carefully reading the articles will take about 2 – 3 hours, and that writing the essay will take another 4 – 7 hours.
 We allow multiple days for the reading and writing because we know that people have other commitments during that time, and to allow time for a complete writing process, including reflection and revision.

 The GWE asks you to read 4 – 5 articles on a technical, but interdisciplinary, topic and to then write an analytical summary that synthesizes the information from the articles clearly, in a logical structure, and with careful attention to accurate paraphrase and citation of the sources.

-Your department will receive your score by July 29 and your Graduate Administrator will send you your result.
+Your department will receive your score and your Graduate Administrator will send you your result.

 Still have questions?
 Please visit our FAQ page.